ericrkuo/tron-haskell/README.md

 Our full proposal can be found at [Proposal.md](/Proposal.md)

 ## MVP Documentation
 In our proposal, we worked on representing the state of the game and building the core logic of handling collisions and updating states.
-For our final project, we wanted to challenge ourselves to build several complex features that would give us lots of exposure developing games in Haskell, apply our learnings from lecture, and present us with an opportunity to learn new things!
+For our final project, we wanted to challenge ourselves to build several complex features that would give us lots of exposure to developing games in Haskell, apply our learnings from lectures, and present us with an opportunity to learn new things!
 The following section describes the features we promised in our proposal.

 ### 1. A Graphical User Interface (GUI)
 We used [Gloss](https://hackage.haskell.org/package/gloss) to create a basic GUI for our game.
 Gloss's [`playIO`](https://hackage.haskell.org/package/gloss-1.13.2.1/docs/Graphics-Gloss-Interface-IO-Game.html#v:playIO) function was relatively easy to use; by simply defining functions to handle events, render images, and advance each step of our game, we were able to get a prototype up and running relatively quick.